nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Tuition teacher requests to view all tasks for all students.
 2. EduManage shows a list of students and their tasks.
-3. Tuition teacher requests to update a task from a specific student in the list by inputting the student's name, a task index and either a new task description or a new task deadline.
+3. Tuition teacher requests to update a task from a specific student's task list by inputting the student's name, a task index and either a new task description or a new task deadline.
 4. EduManage updates the task from the student’s task list and indicates success.

     Use case ends.